 - Shows only the student — no other people are visible

 - Shows a head-and-shoulders view with the entire face, both eyes and hair clearly visible*

 - Is properly focused with no dark spots or shadows

 Students who have questions or concerns about the photo requirement should contact Customer Service at least 30 days in advance of their intended test date.

 The Roster and Admission Ticket truncate student names.
 For longer names on student ID documents, only the first 12 characters of the First Name and first 15 characters of the Last Name are required to match.
-Middle initials are optional, and only need to match the first letter of the middle name.
+Middle initials are optional, but if present, must match the first letter of the middle name on the ID.

 Photos must be properly focused with a full-face view, be clearly identifiable as the student, and match the student's appearance on test day.
-Students will have the opportunity to crop and reposition their photos after uploading them.
 If a photo is not easily recognizable as the student, we cannot admit the student to the test center.
-For more details about our photo requirements, please visit sat.org/photo-requirements.
+Students can use an existing digital photo, scan in a school picture or passport-type picture, or take a new picture with a digitial camera or smart phone.
+They can upload a photo from a device or from Facebook.
+Students are responsible for ensuring their photos meet the requirements given in the Student Regisration Guide (available for download ), and online at sat.org/photo-requirements.

 Test-takers in the 8th Grade and Below

 Test-takers in the 8th grade or below are still required to have an acceptable ID to enter the test center.
-If they are testing for Talent Search purposes, they may present a valid Talent Search Program ID/Authorization to Test form (no photo required); otherwise, they are required to present a photo ID.
+If they are testing for Talent Search purposes, they may present a valid Talent Search ID Form (no photo required); otherwise, they are required to present a photo ID.

 Encourage your students to set up a free account in the student area of the site and register online for the SAT®.
 When they complete their personal profiles, they will be able to link to lists of customized majors, career choices, and college matches as part of their account.